 "More people go round the gates than run over them, but the jumps make this a true cross-country event."

 Circa 1930 the Kennett family of Kennett Jewellers donated the Kennett Challenge Cup officially called the Kennett Challenge Cup.
-The competition was first won by an Otago Club.so it is fitting that this has become the South Island Cross Country Championship event.
-It was officially made the South Island Championships by Athletics New Zealand in about 1997 / 98.
+The competition was first won by an Otago Club and was officially made the South Island Championships by Athletics New Zealand in about 1997.

-The Kennett Cup Team race winner is the first team of four to finish – if no four-person team finishes, then the team that qualifies will be reduced to 3-person team.
-Only if no 3-person teams finish, then it is reduced to a 2-person team qualifier.
-A team title will be awarded to the finishing team even if only one team qualifies.
+The Kennett Cup Team winner is the first team of four to finish – if no four-person team finishes, then the team that qualifies will be reduced to 3-person team.
+Only if no 3-person teams finish, is it reduced to a 2-person team qualifier.
+A team title will be awarded to the best finishing team even if only one team qualifies.

 Christchurch Avon Athletics Club

-Currently they are 2km laps with a 1km cut-off lap to make the odd distance laps such as the 3km and 5km courses.
+Laps are made up of the main 2km lap with a 1km cut-off lap to make the odd distance laps such as those on the 3km and 5km courses.